C - SMEsInsurance of Medium- and Long-term Export Supplier Credit Covering Default Risk

 - The export, the country of destination of the export, and the entities involved are not subject to international sanctions

-- The share of the value of supplies originating in the Czech Republic in the export value is more than 50%
+- The share of the value of supplies originating in the Czech Republic in the export value – rules you can find here,

 - The share of local costs is not more than 15% or, in exceptional cases, 30% of the Export Contract Value2